A removable trailer-light board halts corrosion before it can happen.

 Putting It All Together

 Let's assemble the lights and wiring.
 A typical wiring harness for trailer lights is based on four conductors.
 The connector for this harness is called a "flat-four."
 Each of the four conductors has a unique function, and the insulation of each follows a standard color code.
-(See "Trailer Wiring Color Codes" above.)
+(See "Trailer Wiring Color Codes" below.)
 Briefly, the brown conductor supplies power to the taillights; yellow supplies the right turn signal; green supplies the left turn signal, and white is the electrical ground.
 Each of these feeds should be at least #18-gauge AWG wire; the white ground should be at least #16 gauge.

 Because our lights came with a cable harness and molded-on plug, all we had to do was trim the cables to length and make the connections to the trailer light pigtails — the short wires attached to each of the light fittings.
 Because your connections will be subjected to weather and vibration, I recommend using crimped heat-shrink self-sealing terminals.
 Make sure to use terminals sized for the wire gauge you're using.
 How tightly should you crimp your terminals?
 In simple terms, give it a solid tug and hold.
 If the wire pulls out, or if any strands break, start again with a new terminal.
 Typical kits provide lights with the properly colored conductor tails already installed.
 Match each conductor to its corresponding color on the trailer-side harness, and join the conductors using self-sealing butt terminals as described above.
 Once you've crimped the terminals, carefully apply heat until the terminal cover shrinks and the sealant adheres to the insulation all the way around the wire.